g8fyol0/binderBack/apiList.md

 // all these will be handled by auth router i.e. whenever request comes at /login logic of it will be written in auth router

 ## PROFILE router

 -- GET /profile/view (view the profile)
 -- PATCH /profile/edit (updating the profile) [gender, age, photoUrl, skills] -- PATCH /profile/password (to edit password)

 ## connectionRequestRouter

 -- status for a connection request (ignore, intrested, accepeted, rejected) -- POST /request/send/intrested/:userId
 -- POST /request/send/ignored/:userId

 -- both above combined = POST /request/send/:status/:userId

+-- POST /request/review/:status/:requestId --for both below listings only logged in user ++ request id should exist and other validataions
 -- POST /request/review/accepted/:requestId
 -- POST /request/review/rejected/:requestId

 ## User router

 -- GET /user/connections
 -- GET /user/requests
 -- GET /user/feed (gives atleast 20 user profile on the platform if all exhausted then again call it)